Use This Simple Rule To Know How Much To Spend On Housing

 The most common “rule” people follow when deciding if a home is affordable is the 30% Rule.
 It’s elegantly simple: Your housing expenses shouldn’t exceed 30% of your gross income.

 But what qualifies as a “housing expense”?
-It’s a common mistake to assume you’re following this rule simply because your rent or mortgage payment is 30% of income.
+It’s a common mistake to assume you’re following this rule simply because your rent or mortgage payment is 30% of your income.

 When calculating your housing expenses, be sure to factor in utilities like water, heat, and electricity—most of which will be higher in a larger home.
 Buyers will also want to include mortgage interest, homeowner’s insurance, property taxes, and HOA fees.
 Renters will want to include renter’s insurance and any other fees inflicted by their landlord.
 Your “housing expenses” should include essentially any cost you wouldn’t absorb if you weren’t living in that house.